John O'Donovan (politician): Early and personal life

 He was born 23 January 1908 in Rockboro House, Macroom, County Cork, the son of Cornelius O'Donovan originally from Clonmel, an agricultural instructor, and his wife Hanna (née Twomey).
-He was educated at Catholic University School, Dublin, he obtained an entrance scholarship to University College Dublin (UCD), where he graduated BA in 1928 with first class honours in economics, history and jurisprudence.
-In 1929 he took a first class honours MA in economics and was awarded a travelling studentship, which he held at University College, Oxford, where he graduated B. Litt. in 1931.
-A Rockefeller foundation fellowship enabled him to spend the academic year 1931–1932 at Harvard Graduate School, the Brookings Institution and the University of Chicago.
-He later obtained a D.Econ.Sc. for The economic history of live stock in Ireland in 1940.
+He was educated at Catholic University School, Dublin, and obtained an entrance scholarship to University College Dublin (UCD), where he graduated BA in 1928 with first class honours in economics, history and jurisprudence.
+In 1929 he took a first class honours MA in economics and was awarded a travelling studentship, which he held at University College, Oxford, where he graduated B.Litt. in 1931.
+A Rockefeller Fellowship enabled him to spend the academic year 1931–1932 at Harvard University's graduate School, the Brookings Institution and the University of Chicago.
+In 1940 he was awarded a D.Econ.Sc. from the National University of Ireland for The economic history of live stock in Ireland.

 In 1933 he joined the Irish civil service as an administrative officer, being assigned first to the Department of the President of the Executive Council, followed by temporary secondment to the secretariat of the League of Nations.
 From 1935 he was an administrative officer in the Department of Finance, becoming private secretary to the minister, Seán T. O'Kelly in 1941.
 He was promoted assistant principal in 1943, and to principal in 1950; he dealt with the financial aspects of legislation and the finances of state-sponsored bodies.
 Described by T. K. Whitaker as having 'outstanding economic qualifications', his promotion to principal had been in breach of the usual seniority principle.
 In 1952 he left the civil service on his appointment as statutory lecturer in economic theory at UCD.
 He became associate professor of political economy in 1966, a position he held until his retirement from UCD in 1976.